Domestic Abuse Exemption/Extender

 Extender

-• The date of re-application for a family applying for cash aid, or date verification is provided, whichever is later.
+• The date of re-application for a family applying for cash aid, or the date verification is provided, whichever is later.

 Paternity Establishment/Child Support Cooperation